https://www.sikich.com

 When asked how they’re currently or plan to respond specifically to tariffs, executives painted a ranging picture.
 Most reaffirmed their focus on price hikes: 67% of respondents are passing costs on to customers.
 Forty-three percent are adjusting supply chains to minimize exposure.
 Optimistically, almost 30% are either simply absorbing the added costs or plan no changes.
 We’re seeing a spectrum of business resilience and short-term risk tolerance here, from reactive pricing to preserving customer loyalty.

-The Future of AI & Robotics
+The future of AI & robotics

 Although AI may be dominating manufacturing conversations, actual adoption is much more limited.
-Only 1% of executives reported expanding AI across multiple functions, 25% aren’t currently exploring AI and 39% are in a research-only phase.
+Only 1% of executives reported expanding AI across multiple functions, 25% aren’t currently exploring AI and 9% are in a research-only phase.
 Workforce exposure to AI is similarly low, with 76% of respondents acknowledging that fewer than 10% of employees are training on or using AI.
-AI is top of mind for manufacturers, yet the competitive landscape remains wide open.
+I is top of mind for manufacturers, yet the competitive landscape remains wide open.
 For forward-thinking manufacturers willing to move from exploration to execution, this moment offers a chance to leap ahead.

 Among adopters, the most common applications are sales, marketing & customer service (65%), finance and administration (35%) and process optimization (23%).
 Companies successfully integrating AI into these functions experience lower customer acquisition costs, reduced manual workload and quicker decision-making.
 Many businesses don’t integrate AI because they’re unsure of how to apply it, don’t have the needed skills or haven’t agreed on how to use it.